franceskoback/Single-Cell/README.md

 Or, if you want to submit as a job, run a bash file, such as qsub -m ea -M frances.koback@gladstone.ucsf.edu bash_script.sh An example bash file that you could use is attached in this repository-- edit it as you wish on your computer

+All of this code was modified from Angelo Pelonero's code for this pipeline